NRA declares bankruptcy, plans to incorporate in Texas

 A message seeking comment was left with a Dallas lawyer who made the bankruptcy filings on behalf of the NRA and Sea Girt LLC.

 Shortly after the announcement, New York Attorney General Letitia James said she would not allow the NRA to “evade accountability” or oversight.
-Her office’s lawsuit last year highlighted misspending and self-dealing claims that have roiled the NRA and its longtime leader, Wayne LaPierre, in recent years — from hair and makeup for his wife to a $17 million post-employment contract for himself.
+Her office’s lawsuit last year highlighted misspending and self-dealing claims that have roiled the NRA and LaPierre in recent years— from hair and makeup for his wife to a $17 million post-employment contract for himself.

 “The NRA’s claimed financial status has finally met its moral status: bankrupt,” James said.